-If you want something to satisfy your sweet tooth, ask for the red velvet chocolate chip cupcakes, a special homemade treat baked by the owner’s wife.
+What’s cool: If you want something to satisfy your sweet tooth, ask for the red velvet chocolate-chip cupcakes, a special homemade treat baked by the owner’s wife.

 - Honolulu, HI 96816 US

-Li hing mui is a sweet, dried plum flavor (really popular among the locals); HOPA makes this flavor in-house and it is a must try.
+What’s cool: Li hing mui is a sweet, dried plum flavor (really popular among the locals); HOPA makes this flavor in-house, and it is a must-try.

 - Aina Haina, HI 96821 US

-Aiea Bowl constantly has something going on daily.
-Every month they have a different menu for their Tasty Tuesday, a fine-dining 5-course prix fixe menu experience.
+What’s cool: Aiea Bowl constantly has something going on daily.
+Every month, it has a different menu for Tasty Tuesday, a fine-dining, 5-course, prix-fixe menu experience.

 - Aiea, HI 96701 US

-Adjacent to Rainbows is a retail store called the Rainbow Tiki.
-Buy some memorabilia or gifts for loved ones, like Hawaiian-style chili seasoning or a shaka neko ceramic cat said to bring good luck and good surf.
+What’s cool: Adjacent to Rainbow is a retail store called the Rainbow Tiki.
+Buy some memorabilia or gifts for loved ones, such as Hawaiian-style chili seasoning or a shaka neko ceramic cat that's said to bring good luck and good surf.

 - 3308 Kanaina Ave